CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/alink/linkresource-method.md

 ## <a name="parameters"></a>Paramètres
  `AssemblyID`
- ID de l’assembly.
+ ID of the assembly.

  `pszFileName`
  Nom du fichier.

  `pszNewLocation`
- Nouveau nom de fichier facultatif.
-Si la valeur est non `pszFileName` null, sera copié dans pszNewLocation.
+ Optional new file name.
+If non-NULL, `pszFileName` will be copied to pszNewLocation.

  `pszResourceName`
  Nom de la ressource.

  `dwFlags`
- Indicateurs d’accessibilité tels `mrPublic` que `mrPrivate`et.
-Ce paramètre peut être passé à la [méthode DefineManifestResource,](../metadata/imetadataassemblyemit-definemanifestresource-method.md).
+ Accessibility flags such as `mrPublic` and `mrPrivate`.
+This parameter may be passed to [DefineManifestResource Method](../metadata/imetadataassemblyemit-definemanifestresource-method.md).

 ## <a name="return-value"></a>Valeur de retour
- Retourne S_OK si la méthode est réussie.
+ Returns S_OK if the method succeeds.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- Requiert ALink. h.
+ Requires alink.h.

 ## <a name="see-also"></a>Voir aussi